According to the Act on Swedish Citizenship (2001:82), in order to acquire citizenship in Sweden through application, a person must:

 - Have good conduct in Sweden.

 If a person had a permanent residence permit or a residence permit for settlement when they entered Sweden, they count the duration of stay from the date of arrival.
-Otherwise, the duration of stay is calculated from the date on which the application for a residence permit was submitted and approved.
+Otherwise, the duration of stay is calculated from the date on which the application for a residence permit was submitted, if that application was approved.
 If the application was initially rejected and the person then submitted a new application, the time is counted from the date on which they received approval.

 If a person is married to a Swedish citizen or living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after three years.
 In these cases, the couple must have lived together for the past two years.
 It is not enough to be married to one another; they must also live together.